 What is the Cause ?

 The cause of the screen burn/ghosting in this case has to do with the technology of OLED displays.
-These displays are made up of different colour pixels made up of blue, green and red.
-Without getting too technical these pixels all require different amounts of power and also will be used more or less than others so they all will have different rates of decay and decline in performance.
-This decline in performance results in a slight variations of the colours they can produce.
+These displays are made of clusters of different colour pixels (red, blue, and green).
+Without getting too technical, these pixels all require different amounts of power and also will be used more or less than others so they all will have different rates of decay and decline in performance.
+This decline in performance results in slight variations of the colours they can produce.
 It is most common to notice a red/pink or greenish tint.

 Is There A Fix ?

-If the screen has already suffered with screen burn then unfortunately there is no fix. and the screen will need to be replaced.
-For more information and tips on preventing screen burn you can visit our blog post https://www.compareandrecycle.co.uk/blog/is-your-phones-screen-at-risk-of-burn-in
+If the screen has already suffered with screen burn then, unfortunately, there is no fix and the screen will need to be replaced.
+But screen burn can be prevented by following these tips.